scriptrdotio/smarttasks/README.md

 ## Behavior

 ### Instantiating workers
 From back-end scripts, workers are instantiated further to the invocation of the createWorker() function of the workermanager script.
-Remote client application create a worker by invoking the demandables/api/worker/create API, which actually forwards the call and received parameters to the aforementioned function.
+Remote client applications create a worker by invoking the demandables/api/worker/create API, which actually forwards the call and received parameters to the aforementioned function.
 Worker instances are persistent representation of workers.

 ### Starting and running workers
 Once a worker instance is created, it can be started by invoking its run() method and setting its optional start parameter to true.
 Remote client applications should invoke the /demandables/api/worker/run API and send start=true as a parameter of the request.